Grammatidae

-Grammatidae is a small family of ray-finned fishes which were formerly placed in the order Perciformes but are now regarded as being incertae sedis in the subseries Ovalentaria in the clade Percomorpha.
+Grammatidae is a small family of ray-finned fishes which were formerly placed in the order Perciformes or as indeterminate percomorphs, but are now considered blenniiforms.
 They are commonly known as basslets.
 They are marine fish found in the tropical western Atlantic Ocean.

 They are characterized in part by a broken or absent lateral line.
 The largest species reach around 10 centimeters in maximum length.

 Some basslets are colorful and are kept in marine aquaria.